ngemily/532_report/src/app_moments.md

 Software Prototyping
 --------------------

-This method was reasonably successfuly in software.
+This method was reasonably successfully in software.
 It could correctly identify scaled, shifted and rotated images.
 It is not designed to match skewed images.
 A sample image annotated with difference scores is shown in Figure
 \ref{fig:sw_moments}.

 \begin{figure}[htbp]